 The responsibility for ensuring completion of On-Site Assessments rests with the State department/entity responsible for the program as specified under "HCBS Programs in California Affected by the Final Rules" section of this document.
-On-Site Assessments will be conducted by a survey team that includes representation from at least two of the following: State personnel, case managers or other representatives of case management entities, and licensing entities.
+On-Site Assessments will be conducted by a survey team that includes, but is not limited to, representation from any or a combination of the following: State personnel, case managers or other representatives of case management entities, and licensing entities.